The role of an end-of-life doula

 We bridge gaps in care

-While the NHS provides palliative care, resources are finite.
+While the NHS provides praised palliative care, resources are finite.
 End-of-life doulas can offer a continuity of care and a personalised approach that can be difficult to achieve within busy medical settings.
-We can be the consistent, compassionate presence that families and individuals appreciate during this precious time.
+We can be the consistent, compassionate presence that individuals and those close to them appreciate during this precious time.

-In our society, death is often a taboo subject, encapsulated in fear and silence.
-As end-of-life doulas, we aim to normalise conversations around dying, helping individuals and families approach this final chapter with greater insight, peace, and even a sense of agency.
-We believe that a "good death" is possible, whatever that may look like for each person.
+In our society, death is often a heavy subject, encapsulated in fear and silence.
+As end-of-life doulas, we aim to lighten the load in conversations around dying, helping people approach this final chapter with greater insight, peace, and even a sense of agency.
+We believe that a gracious death is possible, whatever that may look like for each person.

 If you or someone close to you is nearing the end of life, please know that you do not have to walk this path alone.
-An end-of-life doula can be a gentle guide, a compassionate companion, and a source of invaluable support as you journey through life's final transition.
+An end-of-life doula can be a gentle guide, a compassionate companion, and a source of invaluable support as life naturally begins to fade.

 Whether you're planning for the future or facing a life-limiting illness, my compassionate support can provide peace of mind.
-I invite you to enquire for a gentle conversation about how my end-of-life doula services can help you or someone you care about.
+I invite you to enquire about how my end-of-life doula service can help you or someone you care about.